-The Chief Executive Officer and/or his direct reports reviewed the performance reviews for all management employees and presented the performance data and his recommendations to the Compensation Committee based on the guidelines previously established by management for review.
-Similar to awards by the Company of equity-based incentives, Mr. Snider's and Mr. Vishwanathan's respective target bonus levels were based upon competitive data, including peer group and survey data, their positions in the Company, and their anticipated contributions to our long-term goals.
+The Chief Executive Officer and/or his direct reports reviewed the performance reviews for all management employees and presented the performance data and his recommendations to the Company of equity-based incentives, Mr. Snider's and Mr. Vishwanathan's respective target bonus levels were based upon competitive data, including peer group and survey data, their positions in the Company, and their anticipated contributions to our long-term goals.
 As new hires, their respective experiences were also taken into consideration.
 The Chief Executive Officer provided a recommendation as to Messrs.
 Snider's and Vishwanathan's target bonuses to the Compensation Committee for the Compensation Committee's approval.
 Pursuant to Mr. Snider's employment agreement, during each year he is employed by the Company, Mr. Snider is eligible to receive a target bonus of 50% of his then-current annual base salary.
 For 2009, his target bonus was pro-rated because he joined the Company in June 2009, and his 2009 target bonus of \$77,188 was guaranteed and payable by April 15, 2010.
 Pursuant to Mr. Vishwanathan's employment agreement, during each year he is employed by the Company, Mr. Vishwanathan is eligible to receive a target bonus of 50% of his then-current annual base salary.
-For 2009, his target bonus was pro-rated because he joined the Company in August 2009.
+For 2009, his target bonus was pro-rated because he joined the Company in June 2009, and his 2009 target bonus of \$77,188 was guaranteed and payable by April 15, 2010.
+Pursuant to Mr. Vishwanathan's employment agreement, during each year he is employed by the Company, Mr. Vishwanathan is eligible to receive a target bonus of 50% of his then-current annual base salary.
+For 2009, his target bonus was pro-rated because he joined the Company in June 2009.
 Mr. Vishwanathan will also be entitled to one performance stock grant of 75,000 shares upon our achieving certain performance metrics for each of the three fiscal years ending December 31, 2009, 2010 and 2011.
-3,860,860 shares were granted as equity incentive awards by the Compensation Committee in 2009 under the 2007 Plan.
+3,860,860 shares were granted as equity incentive awards by the Compensation Committee in 2009 under the 2

 As Vice President of Worldwide Sales, Mr. Shanableh's cash incentives were based upon the achievement of goals related to revenue and sales orders, which supported our corporate goals.
 Mr. Shanableh's cash incentive was based upon commissions as a percentage of sales orders and revenue quotas achieved and he was eligible for additional commissions based upon achievement of 80% of the sales order and 80% of the revenue goals.
 For 2009, Mr. Shanableh's commission rates on sales orders up to 80% of quotas was 0.03739% and his commission rates on revenues up to 80% was 0.03988%.
 The rates for achievement of sales orders and revenue in excess of quotas were 0.18694% and 0.19940%, respectively.
 Mr. Shanableh also received commissions based upon annual gross margin attainment of 60%, which was payable quarterly and at a rate of \$672.98 per gross margin percentage in 2009.
-Mr. Shanableh's compensation plan provided an incentive bonus of \$25,000 for achieving \$225,000,000 in revenue and an additional bonus of \$25,000 for achieving \$225,000,000 in revenue and 62% in gross margin.
+Mr. Shanableh's compensation plan provided an incentive bonus of \$25,000 for achieving \$225,000,000 in revenue and 62% in gross margin.